Netbook: Use

 A June 2009 NPD study found that 60% of netbook buyers never take their netbooks out of the house.

 Special "children's" editions of netbooks have been released under Disney branding; their low cost (less at risk), lack of DVD player (less to break) and smaller keyboards (closer to children's hand sizes) are viewed as significant advantages for that target market.
 The principal objection to netbooks in this context is the lack of good video performance for streaming online video in current netbooks and a lack of speed with even simple games.
 Adults browsing for text content are less dependent on video content than small children who cannot read.

-Netbooks are a growing trend in education for several reasons.
-The need to prepare children for 21st-century lifestyles, combined with hundreds of new educational tools that can be found online, and a growing emphasis on student centered learning are three of the biggest contributing factors to the rising use of netbook technology in schools.
-Dell was one of the first to mass-produce a ruggedized netbook for the education sector, by having a rubber outlay, touchscreen and network activity light to show the teacher the netbook is online.

 Netbooks offer several distinct advantages in educational settings.
 First, their compact size and weight make for an easy fit in student work areas.
 Similarly, their small size makes netbooks easier to transport than heavier, larger sized traditional laptops.
 In addition, prices ranging from $200–$600 mean the affordability of netbooks can be a relief to school budget makers.
 Despite the small size and price, netbooks are fully capable of accomplishing most school-related tasks, including word processing, presentations, access to the Internet, multimedia playback, and photo management.